-We worked and paid taxes for a collective 75 years between the two of us.
+We had worked and paid taxes for a collective 75 years between the two of us.
 We worked until we couldn’t work any more.
-It was time to stop paying and start collecting.
+It was time to start collecting.
 Retirement was supposed to be the end of stress, the beginning of the rewards.

 There are rewards.
 The freedom of time is the big one.
 You can go to bed and get up on your own schedule.
 You can do everything, more or less, on your own schedule.
-I don’t even know what day of the week it is most of the time.
+I don’t know what day of the week it is most of the time.
 If you don’t have a job, one day is very much like another.
 Weekends take me by surprise.
 If you are in a good marriage, you have time to really enjoy each other.
 You get to know your grandchildren.
 You read, watch movies, pursue hobbies, pet your dogs.

-We are afflicted by the problem that afflicts much of our generation: our pension plans are totally inadequate to the world in which we find ourselves.
+Our pension plans are inadequate to the world in which we find ourselves.
 When we planned them, they sounded good and probably were … then.
-But the cost of living went way up and what it takes to maintain a quality of life that gives us freedom from stress, we are forever between jagged rocks and a very hard place.
-After making major cutbacks and by eliminating many things we used to do, we hang on.
+But the cost of living went way up and what it takes to maintain a life that would free us from stress is probably about twice what we really have.
+After making huge cutbacks and eliminating many (most) things we used to do, we hang on.
 Barely.

-But damn, but we did have fun.
+But looking back … we had fun.
 I had fun.
 Garry had fun.
 We had fun together.
 We still have fun.
 We just need to fit our fun into an incredibly tight budget, taking into account our arthritic bodies and diminished energy levels.

 Few regrets and great memories.
 We didn’t do everything, but we did a lot.
-More than most people.
-We may have made some unfortunate — maybe stupid — choices, but we didn’t wimp out.
+More than most.
+We made some unfortunate — maybe stupid — choices, but we didn’t wimp out.
 If life were a movie, we would be on schedule for a previously unknown but fabulously rich relative to pass away leaving us gazillions of dollars and a mansion on a cliff in Ireland.
 Pity a team of Hollywood script writers isn’t in charge of our lives.

 In the deathless words and music of Edith Piaf, I would like to say this about that: